Holter monitor

-In medicine, a Holter monitor (often simply Holter) is a type of ambulatory electrocardiography device, a portable device for cardiac monitoring (the monitoring of the electrical activity of the cardiovascular system) for at least 24 hours.
+In medicine, a Holter monitor (often simply Holter) is a type of ambulatory electrocardiography device, a portable device for cardiac monitoring (the monitoring of the electrical activity of the cardiovascular system) worn for at least 24 hours.

 The Holter's most common use is for monitoring ECG heart activity (electrocardiography or ECG).
 Its extended recording period is sometimes useful for observing occasional cardiac arrhythmias which would be difficult to identify in a shorter period.
 For patients having more transient symptoms, a cardiac event monitor which can be worn for a month or more can be used.